-Accountants and auditors prepare and examine financial records.
-They ensure that financial records are accurate and that taxes are paid properly and on time.
-Accountants and auditors assess financial operations and work to help ensure that organizations run efficiently.
+Accountants and auditors prepare and examine financial records, identify potential areas of opportunity and risk, and provide solutions for businesses and individuals.
+They ensure that financial records are accurate, that financial and data risks are evaluated, and that taxes are paid properly.
+They also assess financial operations and work to help ensure that organizations run efficiently.

-Budget analysts help public and private institutions organize their finances.
-They prepare budget reports and monitor institutional spending.
+Budget analysts help public and private organizations plan their finances.
+They prepare budget reports and monitor organizational spending.

 Claims adjusters, appraisers, examiners, and investigators evaluate insurance claims.
-They decide whether an insurance company must pay a claim, and if so, how much.
+They decide whether an insurance company must pay a claim and if so, how much.

-Cost estimators collect and analyze data in order to estimate the time, money, materials, and labor required to manufacture a product, construct a building, or provide a service.
+Cost estimators collect and analyze data in order to assess the time, money, materials, and labor required to manufacture a product, construct a building, or provide a service.
 They generally specialize in a particular product or industry.

-Financial analysts provide guidance to businesses and individuals making investment decisions.
+Financial analysts guide businesses and individuals in decisions about expending money to attain profit.
 They assess the performance of stocks, bonds, and other types of investments.

 Financial managers are responsible for the financial health of an organization.
-They produce financial reports, direct investment activities, and develop strategies and plans for the long-term financial goals of their organization.
+They create financial reports, direct investment activities, and develop plans for the long-term financial goals of their organization.

-Fundraisers organize events and campaigns to raise money and other donations for an organization.
-They may design promotional materials and increase awareness of an organization's work, goals, and financial needs.
+Fundraisers organize events and campaigns to raise money and other kinds of donations for an organization.
+They also may design promotional materials and increase awareness of an organization's work, goals, and financial needs.

-Human resources managers plan, direct, and coordinate the administrative functions of an organization.
+Human resources managers plan, coordinate, and direct the administrative functions of an organization.
 They oversee the recruiting, interviewing, and hiring of new staff; consult with top executives on strategic planning; and serve as a link between an organization’s management and its employees.

-Insurance underwriters decide whether to provide insurance and under what terms.
+Insurance underwriters decide whether to provide insurance, and under what terms.
 They evaluate insurance applications and determine coverage amounts and premiums.

 Labor relations specialists interpret and administer labor contracts regarding issues such as wages and salaries, healthcare, pensions, and union and management practices.

-Loan officers evaluate, authorize, or recommend approval of loan applications for people and businesses.
+Loan officers evaluate, authorize, or recommend approval of applications for personal and business loans.

 Logisticians analyze and coordinate an organization's supply chain—the system that moves a product from supplier to consumer.
-They manage the entire life cycle of a product, which includes how a product is acquired, distributed, allocated, and delivered.
+They manage the entire life cycle of a product, which includes how a product is acquired, allocated, and delivered.